solidi/writing/04-the-springboard-pattern.md

 ## Product Ideation And Engineer Efficiency
 Opportunities happen when products are deconstructed into independent pieces.
 In the case of the introduction example, there appeared to be an unrealized product value in the use of an animation board.

 Stakeholders refer to the features of their products as cohesive constructs and use vocabulary to describe them.
-Wouldn’t it be powerful to immedaitely find the feature without friction?
+Wouldn’t it be powerful to immediately find the feature without friction?
 The springboard gives us a learning library and allows for cross pollination between engineers and gives us a tool to quickly locate how each feature was built.

 A simple springboard example with domain language.